Zafar Usmanov: In the field of applied mathematics

 A mathematical model has been developed for the evolution of collection material of an arbitrary nature (together with T. I. Khaitov); a mathematical model for describing the evolution of spiral shells by the example of gastropods (together with M.R.
 Dzhalilov and O.P.
 Sapov); a mathematical model for determining the gradations of liver failure (together with H. Kh.
 Mansurov and others); mathematical model of the dynamics of the desert community of the Tigrovaya Balka nature reserve (together with G. N. Sapozhnikov et al.) Some of these results were noted in the reports of the Chief Scientific Secretary of the Presidium of the USSR Academy of Sciences among the most important achievements of the USSR Academy of Sciences in the field of theoretical mathematics in the 70s years and twice in the field of computer science in the 80s.

 In the field of informatization of the Tajik language

-Created a scientific school in computer linguistics in Tajikistan.
+He created a scientific school in computer linguistics in Tajikistan.
 He prepared 5 candidates of sciences in mathematical and statistical linguistics.
 As a leader and direct executor of works, together with his students, he carried out extensive research on the automation of information processing in the Tajik language.